 Is ChinaPAM a real manufacturer or a trading company?

-ChinaPAM is a direct manufacturer with 40,000 MT/year production capacity in Zhengzhou, Henan Province.
+ChinaPAM is a direct manufacturer with 100,000 tons/year production capacity in Xinxiang, Henan Province.
 We control raw material sourcing (acrylamide monomer), polymerization, drying, grinding, and packaging in-house.
 Factory audit welcome — we host buyer visits monthly.
 See our manufacturer profile for production details.

-For the full SNF FLOPAM cross-reference (the other major brand you may be evaluating), see our SNF FLOPAM equivalent guide.
+For the full SNF FLOPAM cross-reference (the other major brand you may be evaluating), see our SNF FLOPAM equivalent guide, or our Solenis Clarifloc equivalent guide if that is your incumbent supplier.
 For general sourcing information including pricing, MOQ, and logistics, visit our China PAM supplier guide.
 For dosage calculation assistance, use our PAM dosage calculator.
 Visit our homepage for the complete product catalog and technical support.